pszkotak/openthread/examples/platforms/nrf52811/README.md

 $ make -f examples/Makefile-nrf52811
 ```

-You can build the firmware with support for the native SPI Slave.
+Alternatively you can build the firmware with support for the native SPI Slave transport.
 To build the firmware with the native SPI Slave support, run `make` with the `NCP_SPI=1` parameter:

 ```bash